Inflation in f(R,T) gravity with Double-Well potential: Inflation from Double-Well potential

 \section{Inflation from Double-Well potential}

-Double-Well potential popularly known as "Maxican hat" potential was first introduced by Goldstone \cite{r22} and is given by,
+Double-Well potential popularly known as "Maxican hat" potential was first introduced by Goldstone \cite{r57} and is given by,

 where M is the mass scale, $\phi_0$ is the vacuum expectation value.
-In case of inflation this potential was used to construct the scenario of topological inflation \cite{r23} \cite{r24}.
-The parameter $\phi_0$ sets the value at which fluctuation proceeds and it can vary over a wide range from GUT symmetry breaking scale ($10^{15} GeV$) to Super Planckian scale in order to match the predictions of the model with CMB data \cite{r25}.
-The potential is shown in the figure 1.
-Since the potential is symmetric under $\phi \longrightarrow - \phi$ , only the regin $\phi > 0$ is shown.
-The potential decreases for $\phi < \phi_0$,vanishes at $\phi_0$ and then increases for $\phi > \phi_0$ .
-However, the inflation proceeds from left to right in the region $\phi < \phi_0$.
+In case of inflation this potential was used to construct the scenario of topological inflation \cite{r58, r59}.
+The parameter $\phi_0$ sets the value at which fluctuation proceeds and it can vary over a wide range from GUT symmetry breaking scale ($10^{15} GeV$) to Super Planckian scale in order to match the predictions of the model with CMB data \cite{r51}.
+A dimension-less parameter $x=\phi/\phi_0$ has been introduced for convenience of computation.
+Fig.1 shows the variation of the potential in terms of the dimensionless parameter $x$.
+The inflation proceeds from left to right in the region $x < 1$.
+With the potential in Eq. (\ref{12}) , the slow-roll parameters become,